rqres/Sauteq/README.md

 ## TODO:

+- [ ] Add separate loading skeletons when generating a recipe (for images and other parts of the recipe)
+- [ ] Only generate images on user demand (checkbox?)
 - [ ] Implement Auth
 - [ ] Display selected ingredients in generated recipe document differently (maybe somewhere on the side)
 - [ ] Add functionality for adding new items to the ingredient DB if the search misses